 - My great-great-great-great grandmother Mary Sarah Ann Little, was born July 2nd, 1832 and died March 5th, 1910 at age 78.

-Crazy, right?!
-Turns out grandma & grandpa knew how to live a long, healthy life with traditional food!
+Crazy, right?
+Turns out Grandma and Grandpa knew how to live a long, healthy life with traditional food!

 That’s a REAL LIVE journal entry from 1901, you guys.

 Our ancestors didn’t worry about heart disease, cancer or diabetes.
 They didn’t fear Alzheimer’s or Parkinson’s disease.
-These diseases were so incredibly rare before the 1900s, that they didn’t need scientists to solve any mystery.
+These diseases were incredibly rare before the 1900s, to the point where they didn’t need scientists to solve mysteries about their prevalence.
 There was no mystery!
-Our ancestors simply ate food – real food, and were nourished.
+Our ancestors simply ate food (real food) and were nourished.
 Sure, there was illness and life was not perfect.
 But chronic degenerative diseases rates were incredibly low.

 Following a traditional diet will give us optimal health.
-Seasonal fruits & vegetables, grains, milk, butter, cream, meat, seafood, eggs – all in the best form possible and if you can digest them – is the key to weight loss and disease reversal.
+Seasonal fruits and vegetables, grains, milk, butter, cream, meat, seafood, eggs, all in the best form possible and if you can digest them, is the key to weight loss and disease reversal.

-Avoiding fake foods like store bought crackers, cookies, cereals, granola bars, protein mixes, — as much as possible (without stressing about it too much) – is the key to keeping our bodies clean & toxic-free.
+Avoiding fake foods like store bought crackers, cookies, cereals, granola bars, protein mixes as much as possible (without stressing about it too much) is the key to keeping our bodies clean and toxic-free.

 So, next time someone says to you that bacon is bad, that lard will clog your arteries or that fat will make you fat, have them read this article.
 Or this one, or this one.
 Or better yet, have them read my new book here.
 If your friends and family don’t believe a little ‘ol blogger like me, give them this book and this book.